ctsit/hide_choice_by_event/README.md

 Note that the whitespace in the above example is unnecessary.
 This example would hide option "1" on the "enrollment_1_arm_1" and "dose_1_arm_1" events.
 Similarly, it would also hide option "3" on the  "dose_1_arm_1" event.
 As can be seen "code" signifies which field option to hide. "event" indicates for which events this option should be hidden.

 To find a list of unique event names to use for the "event" field go to **Project Setup > Define My Events**.
 The right-most column will contain a list of unique event names.

+## Limitations

+Currently this module only supports radio buttons.
+It will not hide the choices for any other type of field.